-Time to dispel two big myths about baseball Hall of Fame voting results
+Time to dispel two big myths about Baseball Hall of Fame voting results

 Further, a writer becomes a Hall of Fame voter after being in the BBWAA for 10 years straight.

-So there are voters dropping off (whether it's death or becoming a lapsed voter) while there are voters added.
+There are, generally, older voters dropping off (whether it's death or becoming a lapsed voter) while there are, generally, younger voters added.

 Obviously, when the ballot changes -- especially with a 10-vote max -- and the voters change, vote totals can change without it being stupid.
 So let's stop acting like it's stupid, Internet Tough Guys.
 You don't know everything.

-On that point, it matters.
+The latter point matters, too.
 I, for one, realize that I need to take fresh looks at every candidate every year.
 True wisdom is knowing that I know nothing, or something like that, right?
 So with a fresh look every single year, sometimes people change their minds.
-S0metimes for the better, sometimes for the worse, but it happens.
+Sometimes for the better, sometimes for the worse, but it happens.
 Most of the time, the mind changing is due to more homework than less and more open-mindedness than close-mindedness, so I believe it is to be commended instead of ridiculed.
 Being more educated is always better than being less educated.

-I have changed my mind over the course of the past 10 years on players like Raines, Walker and Mussina and I'm very happy to have done so.
+I have changed my mind over the course of the past 10 years on players like Walker, Mussina and I'm open to taking longer looks at Rolen moving forward.
+It's part of the job, in my view.

 Now, about that being more educated part ...